 - Do I feel safe in my body, and in my surroundings?
 Or are there things that stress me and make me react versus respond?

-As you can probably tell, these questions help us with internalization by understanding the lifecycle of the prana as it flows in and out of us.
+As you can probably tell, these questions help us with internalization by helping us understand the lifecycle of prana as it flows in and out of us.

-If we are able to stay open to what is coming, and let go of what is leaving, all the while staying present in the moment and fully experiencing it – we will automatically begin to feel like we’re in the flow of life and its wisdom.
+If we can stay open to what is coming and let go of what is leaving, all the while staying present in the moment and fully experiencing it – we will automatically begin to feel like we’re in the flow of life and its wisdom.

 #4 – Preach It.